 Course revision may be either substantive or non-substantive.
 This section describes the process and procedures involved in substantive revision of courses.
+(Signatories should keep a curricular form no longer than two weeks from date of receipt).

 The following are considered to be substantive changes for a course: